The Evolution of GEO

 Indexing vs. Generative Answers: Key Differences

-How to Adapt: Strategies for the New Frontier
+How to Adapt: Strategies for the Agentic Frontier

-Adapting to the generative era doesn't mean abandoning traditional SEO; it means evolving it.
-A hybrid approach is the only way to maintain authority.
+Adapting to the agentic era doesn't mean abandoning traditional SEO; it means evolving it.
+A hybrid approach that combines traditional indexing, generative visibility, and agentic readiness is the only way to maintain authority.

 - Strengthen E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness are more important than ever.
 AI engines prioritize sources that demonstrate verified expertise.